Terry Funk: New Japan Pro-Wrestling (1995)

-Eastern Championship Wrestling / Extreme Championship Wrestling (1993–1997)
+Extreme Championship Wrestling (1996–1997)

-Later in Funk's career, his style changed from wrestling traditional southern style wrestling matches to the more violent style of hardcore wrestling.
-In 1993, after a special appearance against Blanchard at World Championship Wrestling's Slamboree, Funk promised to help the fledgling Eastern Championship Wrestling (later renamed Extreme Championship Wrestling or ECW) by lending his talent and notoriety to the promotion.
-On July 16, Terry and Dory Funk lost a barbed wire match against The Public Enemy.
-Funk maintained a regular schedule of wrestling for ECW in its early days while also competing in Japan.
-He had many feuds and wrestled programs with wrestlers such as Cactus Jack, "The Franchise" Shane Douglas, The Sandman, Sabu, and Terry's own protege, Tommy Dreamer.
+Funk returned to ECW at November to Remember 1996, substituting for the injured Pitbull #2 to team with Tommy Dreamer to defeat Shane Douglas and Brian Lee.
+At House Party in January 1997, Funk lost to Lee.
+At Crossing the Line Again in February 1997, Funk defeated Tommy Rich.
+After his win, Funk declared his intention of challenging Raven for the ECW World Heavyweight Championship.
+At CyberSlam later that month, Funk and Dreamer wrestled Lee and Raven to a no contest.
+At Hostile City Showdown in March 1997, Funk defeated Lee.
+Over the following weeks, Funk and Dreamer continued to feud with Raven, Lee, and Douglas.

-Funk further elevated ECW by headlining their first pay-per-view, Barely Legal on April 13, 1997, winning the ECW World Heavyweight Championship from Raven.
-Earlier in the night, he defeated The Sandman and Stevie Richards in a Triple Threat match, thus earning him the match with Raven.
-Funk went on to successfully defend the title in bouts at Chapter 2, The Buffalo Invasion, Wrestlepalooza, and Heat Wave.
+On April 13, 1997, Funk headlined ECW's first pay-per-view, Barely Legal, winning the ECW World Heavyweight Championship from Raven.
+Earlier in the night, he defeated The Sandman and Stevie Richards in a triple threat match, thus earning him the match with Raven.
+Funk went on to successfully defend the title in bouts at ECW Chapter 2, The Buffalo Invasion, Wrestlepalooza, and Heat Wave.
 He was ultimately defeated for the title by Sabu in a barbed wire match at Born to be Wired in August 1997, in which the ropes of the ring were taken down and replaced with barbed wire.
 Both men had to be cut out of the wires at the end of the match.
 Sabu had his biceps visibly torn open by the barbed wire – as a result, the wound was taped up and the match continued.
+Funk wrestled his final ECW match later that month at Hardcore Heaven - ECW's second pay-per-view - competing in a three way elimination match for Sabu's ECW World Heavyweight Championship that was won by Shane Douglas.

 In September 1997, a show was held in Funk's hometown of Amarillo.
 It was called "Terry Funk's WrestleFest" and was both his own show and a celebration of the careers of Terry, his father, and his brother.
 Terry lost to then-WWF Champion Bret Hart in the main event, a non-title match.
-However, before the match, ECW owner Paul Heyman presented Terry with a belt, paid for through a collection taken up by wrestlers on the ECW roster, that declared him the Lifetime ECW World Heavyweight Champion.
+Beforehand, ECW owner Paul Heyman presented Terry with a belt, paid for through a collection taken up by wrestlers on the ECW roster, that declared him the Lifetime ECW World Heavyweight Champion.